Battle of Nsanakong: Background

 Forces from British Nigeria had attempted to move into German Kamerun from a number of points along the colony's northern border.
 Attempts to do this at the First Battle of Garua and Mora had failed.
 Further south, a British column from Ikom crossed the Cross River into Kamerun and occupied the station of Nsanakong, 5 kilometers from the Nigerian border on 30 August.

 Battle

 A week following the British occupation of Nsanakong, at two o'clock in the morning on 6 September 1914, German forces surrounded the village.
 The Germans, armed with machine guns, attacked.
 The British defenders successfully repulsed this initial attack but in the process exhausted their ammunition.
-Another German attack came at five o'clock in the morning, this time from higher ground.
+Another German attack came at 5 o'clock in the morning, this time from higher ground.
 The British could not repulse this one due to their lack of ammunition and attempted to break out by conducting a bayonet charge.
 The result was disastrous for the British.
-They lost about 100 men which was equivalent to approximately half of their force during the battle, including eight of their eleven British officers.
-German losses were also heavy with 40 dead including the commanding officer, Captain Rausch Emil.
+They lost about 100 men which was equivalent to approximately half of their force during the battle, including 8 of their 11 British officers.
+German losses were also heavy with 40 dead including the commanding officer, Captain Rausch Emil, who was mortally wounded, yet assembled a contingent of 15 men to meet the British head-on, with his last words being recorded as: “Ich würde viel lieber im Kampf gegen unseren Feind sterben, als mich ihm zu ergeben”.
+This roughly translates to: “I would much rather die fighting our enemy than surrender to him.”
+This events is known today as “Rausch’s Charge”.
 After suffering heavy casualties, the remaining British units successfully retreated back into Nigeria.